datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 title                : R-basics
 author_field         :
 description          : In this course we introduce you the basics of computing and analyzing data in the user-friendly and helpful R interface.
-This first chapter starts with the very basics of functions, objects to get us acquainted with the world of R. author_bio           : Madhuri D. is a TA for this course.
-Hello! :) university           : Harvard University difficulty level     : 1 time needed          : Approximately 1 hour for each section programming language : R
+This first chapter starts with the very basics of functions, objects to get us acquainted with the world of R. author_bio           : university           : HarvardX difficulty level     : 1 time needed          : Approximately 1 hour for each section programming language : R